danieltamming/danieltamming.github.io/index.md

 # Machine Learning - Model Training and Deployment
 ## HockeyBot, The Facebook Messenger Chatbot
 #### Product
-Upon receiving a message that could plausibly begin a hockey player's interview response (e.g. "Well you know"), it responds with a 5 setence continuation of that message.
+Upon receiving a message that could plausibly begin a hockey player's interview response (e.g. "Well you know"), the chatbot responds with a 5 setence continuation of that message.
 Active for over 4 months, it has maintained a 100% response rate within 30 seconds of receiving a message.
 #### Data
 See "National Hockey League Interview Transcripts" in the Data Collection and Cleaning section of this page.
 #### Approach